VegardSkaansar/IMT-2681-Cloud-Technologies/README.md

 HEROKU LINK: http://fierce-taiga-69443.herokuapp.com/

-THe reason for low commits is that i got into some problems with my last github repo and had to make a new one
+THe reason for low commits is that didnt add my code to any github before everything worked locally on my machine